AlwaysLearningDeeper/Salesforce-Predictive-Modelling/README.md

 * Distinguish between model selection and model optimization
 * RandomForest are now top of the art when facing regression problems

+We were want to express our how excited we were about this contest as last year we couldn't pariticpate due to the non acceptance of bachelors students, something that has changed in this year edition.
+It's been a pleasure to participate and we are looking forwards to next year edition.